silverstripe-archive/silverstripe-personalisation/README.md

  *	Extra rule base for automatic derivation of new properties in a tracking store, and a process to support that.
  *	Statistics gathering and reporting for variation rendering / clicks.
  *	More sophisticated querying of tracker.
- *	Support for aging of tracker data
+ *	Support for aging of tracker data and varying confidence levels

 ## Installation